-Air Pollutant Averaging Time CA Standard National Standard a Most Relevant Effects from Pollutant Exposure Properties Sources Particulate matter (PM2.5) 24 hour Annual - 12 μg/m 35 μg/m 15.0 μg/m disease; (b) declines in pulmonary function growth in children; and (c) increased risk of premature death from heart or lung diseases in the elderly.
+Air Pollutant Averaging Time CA Standard National Standard ^a Most Relevant Effects from Pollutant Exposure Properties Sources Particulate matter (PM2.5) 24 hour Annual - 12 μg/m3 35 μg/m 3 15.0 μg/m 3 disease; (b) declines in pulmonary function growth in children; and (c) increased risk of premature death from heart or lung diseases in the elderly.
 Daily fluctuations in PM2.5 levels have been related to hospital admissions for acute respiratory conditions, school absences, and increased medication use in children and adults with asthma. solid fragments, droplets of water, or solid cores with liquid coatings.
 The particles vary in shape, size, and composition.
 PM10 refers to particulate matter that is 10 microns or less in diameter, (1 micron is 1-millionth of a meter).
 PM2.5 refers to particulate matter that is 2.5 microns or less in diameter. heating, and industrial processes; construction and demolition; metals, minerals, and petrochemicals; wood products processing; mills and elevators used in agriculture; erosion from tilled lands; waste disposal; and recycling.
 Mobile or transportation-related sources are from vehicle exhaust and road dust.
-Sulfates 24 hour 25 μg/m - (a) Decrease in ventilatory function; (b) aggravation of asthmatic symptoms; (c) aggravation of cardiopulmonary disease; (d) vegetation damage; (e) degradation of visibility; and (f) property damage.
+Sulfates 24 hour 2 5 μg/m 3 (a) Decrease in ventilatory function; (b) aggravation of asthmatic symptoms; (c) aggravation of cardiopulmonary disease; (d) vegetation damage; (e) degradation of visibility; and (f) property damage.
 The sulfate ion is a polyatomic anion with the empirical formula SO42-.
 Sulfates occur in combination with metal and/or hydrogen ions.
 Many sulfates are soluble in water.
 Sulfates are particulates formed through the photochemical oxidation of SO2.
 In California, the main source of sulfur compounds is the combustion of gasoline and diesel fuel.
-Lead (Pb) C 30 day Quarter 1.5 μg/m - - 1.5 μg/m Pb accumulates in bones, soft tissue, and blood and can affect the kidneys, liver, and nervous system.
+Lead (Pb) ^C 30 day Quarter 1.5 μg/m 3 - 1.5 μg/m3 Pb accumulates in bones, soft tissue, and blood and can affect the kidneys, liver, and nervous Pb is a solid heavy metal that can exist in air pollution as an aerosol particle Pb-ore crushing, Pb-ore smelting, and battery manufacturing are currently Rolling 3- O.15 μg/m3 system.
 It can cause impairment of blood formation and nerve conduction.
-The more serious effects of lead poisoning include behavior disorders, mental retardation, neurological impairment, learning deficiencies, and low IQs.
-Pb may also contribute to high blood pressure that can exist in air pollution smell manufacturing are currently the largest sources of Pb in the atmosphere in the United States.
-Other sources include Rolling 3- month average 0.15 μg/m system.
-It can cause impairment of blood formation and nerve conduction.
-The more serious effects of lead poisoning include behavior disorders, mental retardation, neurological impairment, learning deficiencies, and low IQs.
-Pb may also esystem.
-It can cause impairment component.
+The more serious effects of lead poisoning include behavior disorders, mental retardation, neurological impairment, learning deficiencie and low IQs.
+Pb may also contribute to high blood pressur component.
 An aerosol is a collection of solid, liquid, or mixed-phase particles suspended in the air.
 Pb was first regulated as an air pollutant in 1976.
-Leaded in 1923 and was used in
+Leaded gasoline was first marketed in 1923 and was used in motor vehicles until around 1970.
+Pb concentrations the largest sources of Pb in the atmosphere in the United States.
+Other sources include dust from soils contaminated with lead-based paint, solid waste disposal, and crustal physical weathering.
+Pb can be removed from the atmosphere through deposition to soils, ice caps,